ms-jpq/defcon604-2023/README.md

 - In UNIX systems, `#!` are the magic bytes at beginning of files that denote executable scripts, and it leads to a path i.e. `/usr/bin/env` as the script interpreter.
 This is fairly well known.

 - This isn't all that interesting, but what's less well known is that many `/usr/bin/env` implements have a `-S`, `--split-string` flag that splits the shebang line, allowing for succinct argument passing.
-For example, passing in `perl -CAS` to enable greater unicode support.
+For example, passing in `perl -CAS` to enable [greater Unicode support](https://manpages.ubuntu.com/manpages/noble/en/man1/perl.1.html).

 ### `[[ -t 0 ]]`: is stdin `(fd 0)` a terminal?